Baghdad, Al Anbar, and Najaf, Iraq, 2020-2023

 Kao, Kristen and Revkin, Mara.
 (2018).
 “To punish or to pardon?”
 The Program on Governance and Local Development Working Paper No. 17, University of Gothenburg. (full text)

 Kao, Kristen and Revkin, Mara.
 (2019) “How the Iraqi crackdown on the Islamic State may actually increase support for the Islamic State.”
 Washington Post/Monkey Cage. (full article)

 Kao, Kristen and Revkin, Mara.
 (2021).
 “Retribution or Reconciliation?
 Post-Conflict Attitudes toward Enemy Collaborators.”
 American Journal of Political Science. (full article)

-Kao, Kristen and Revkin, Mara.
+Kao, Kristen, with Mara Revkin.
 In Press.
 “No Peace Without Punishment?
 Reintegrating Islamic State Collaborators in Iraq.”
 The American Journal of Comparative Law. (full article)

-Kao, Kristen with Mara Revkin.
-2021.
+Kao, Kristen with Revkin, Mara.
+(2021).
 “To Punish or To Pardon: Reintegrating Rebel Collaborators After Conflict in Iraq” Project on Middle East Political Science (POMEPS) Podcast. (full audio)